patfiaux/RELICS/README.md

 relics.parameters$min_fs_pp <- 0.1 # default is 0.1
 ```

-By default, RELICS only outputs the files once it has discovered all functional sequences.
+By default, RELICS only outputs files once it has discovered all functional sequences.
 However, it is possible to get the same output for every functional sequence detected.
 This can be useful when data sets take a long time to run.
 The intermediate files can already reveal where the first set of functional sequences are located while RELICS still searches for more.
 To record all intermediate files set the `record.all.fs` to `TRUE` when running RELICS.
 ```r
 RELICS(input.parameter.list = relics.parameters, record.all.fs = TRUE)